The Currant Farm Honey Bee and Pollinator Wildflower Seed Mix Instructions

 A wildflower planting requires the same weed control measures as traditional landscaping.
 Effective measures include site preparation prior to planting and a post-germination maintenance program.

 Our Honey Bee Pollinator mix contains annual, biennial and perennial species.
 The annuals, which may not be native to your area, are included to assure maximum color during the first season and to act as a nurse crop for the slower-growing perennials.
 Annuals germinate quickly when conditions are favorable, providing a quick ground cover and competition against weeds.
 Natural reseeding of annuals ranges from significant to minimal, depending on the species, climate, soil texture and other factors.
 Most perennial and biennial species begin to bloom the second season, but not as profusely as annuals.
 Therefore, wildflower plantings look noticeably different after the first year.
+This growth can be helped along if they are placed in a greenhouse with panda film, to make sure all year round these plants are growing to their intended height and width.

 Sometimes it is desirable or even necessary to sow seed in second and subsequent years.
 Reseeding may be necessary if establishment of wildflowers is spotty or poor.
 It is possible to reseed bare areas with the original mixture.
 Loosen soil of bare areas and provide adequate weed control and supplemental irrigation as needed.
 Where natural reseeding of annuals is minimal, sowing annuals each spring can produce a magnificent annual and perennial display throughout the growing season.